keboola/connection-docs/templates/media-cashflow/media-cashflow.md

 - [TikTok Ads](https://business-api.tiktok.com/portal/docs?id=1740302848100353)

 ## Authorizing Data Sources
-To use a selected data source component, you must first authorize the data source.
+To use a selected data source connector, you must first authorize the data source.
 You need to use at least one of the following marketing data sources.

 ### Facebook Ads